Skip to main content

 • AccelByte Event: System-generated events from AccelByte services (Service Telemetry).

 • Filter: click the Add Filter button.
 The Add Filter pop-up form appears.
-You can add specific namespaces and Kafka topics that you want to stream from the source services.
-You can also select all namespaces and/or all topics.
+You can add specific namespaces that you want to stream from the source services.
+You can also select all namespaces.
 This ensures only relevant data is transferred.
-Click Add to create create and save the filter.
+Click Add to create and save the filter.

 6. Click Next to go to the Connector Activation section.
 In the section, you will see a query with a public key that you can use to set the public key in Snowflake.